Case Study: University of Massachusetts, Department of Polymer Science and Engineering

 A New Polymer Testing Surface Requires a New Measurement Method

-Researchers at the University of Massachusetts wanted to tackle a question that has bedeviled the polymer field for decades: What is the glass transition temperature of very thin polymer films and is it significantly different from the traditional bulk value?
+Researchers at the University of Massachusetts, Department of Polymer Science and Engineering wanted to tackle a question that has bedeviled the polymer field for decades: What is the glass transition temperature of very thin polymer films and is it significantly different from the traditional bulk value?
 This question became a study conducted by Professor Tom Russell, Post Doctoral Fellow Dr. Haiyun Lu, and graduate student Wei Chen.
 Their novel approach was to make thermal observations (heating and cooling) of these films floating on a fluid, in particular an ionic liquid, no longer constrained by a substrate such as a silicon wafer.

-But they faced the question: How to measure the thickness of such challenging films?
+But they faced the question: How to measure the thickness of such very thin polymer films?
 They considered using the university's X-ray reflectometer, as well as spectroscopic ellipsometry.
 However, these methods require samples of several millimeters (mm) and even centimeters in width and the acquisition times (particularly for X-ray) were too slow for the dynamics of the group's polymer system.

-Surprisingly, the answer for this testing challenge turned out to be the least expensive and the best solution for measurement: spectral reflectance.
+Surprisingly, the answer for this testing challenge turned out to be the least expensive and the best solution for thin polymer film measurement: spectral reflectance.
 With spectral reflectance, only a 1.5mm spot size is needed and the data acquisition takes far less than a second.

-To obtain the spectral reflectance measurements, the UMass group had a choice of testing technologies, but each had limitations, according to Dr. Lu.
-"X-ray reflectivity provided valid results at room temperature, but as the temperature increased, the fluid levels and film thicknesses changed, making the measurements very time consuming and less precise," she explained.
+To obtain the spectral reflectance measurements of the polymer film, the UMass group had a choice of testing technologies, but each had limitations, according to Dr. Lu.
+"X-ray reflectivity provided valid results at room temperature, but as the temperature increased, the fluid levels and film thicknesses of the polymer changed, making the measurements very time consuming and less precise," she explained.
 Instead, the UMass group used a Filmetrics® F20-UV instrument, coupled to a thermal stage designed by the group to heat the ionic liquid and polymer film uniformly.
 The Filmetrics F20-UV solution was an ideal choice for this study because it offers capabilities to measure very thin films (to 1 nanometer) in diverse testing media and with very fast testing times (typically measured in milliseconds).
 "The Filmetrics thin film measurement system is very easy and fast," said Dr. Lu.

 Filmetrics also provided consulting support to the UMass group on setting up the testing environment to create the right experiment conditions.
 Dr. Lu noted, "We got a lot of helpful technical support from Filmetrics for adapting the system to our unique testing needs."